zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/localization/configuring-localization.md

 Here's how to set an individual user's language and time zone:

 1. Navigate to the _Control Panel_ &rarr; _Users and Organizations_.
-1. Select a language in the _Language_ dropdown menu.
+1. Select a language in the _Language_ selector.

     ![Change the user's language](./configuring-localization/images/02.png)